miguelgfierro/sciblog/README.md

 	$ certbot renew --quiet --no-self-upgrade
 	$ systemctl restart apache2

+To check the installed certificates:

+	$ certbot certificates

 Once the SSL certificate is installed, you can check the security of your page using [this web](https://www.ssllabs.com/ssltest/index.html).